vietjtnguyen/argagg/README.md

 - Options and positional arguments can be interleaved
 - `--` can be specified to treat all following arguments as positional arguments (i.e. not options)

-Help message formatting is provided via the `fmt` utility on {Li,U}nix systems.
+Help message formatting is provided via indent-preserving word wrapping.

 The project has only one required header: [`argagg.hpp`](./include/argagg/argagg.hpp).
 Optional headers under [`include/argagg/convert`](./include/argagg/convert) contain extra argument conversion specializations.